Due diligence requirements

-Anyone exceeding this threshold must launch a mandatory takeover bid for all of the target’s securities within 20 days of acquiring the securities by offering fair and equitable consideration.
+Anyone exceeding this threshold must launch a mandatory takeover bid for all of the target’s securities within 20 days of acquiring the voting rights or 30 days following the acquisition, in case where the offeror has the obligation to proceed to the drawing up of a valuation report to determine the relevant consideration.
+The offeror must provide for a fair and equitable consideration.

 This obligation also applies to any person that:

-- holds more than one-third without exceeding one-half of the total voting rights of the target; and
+- holds more than one-third but less than one-half of the total voting rights of the target; and

 - acquires (directly or indirectly, on its own or in cooperation with other persons acting for its account or in concert with it) voting rights of the securities of the target which represent more than 3% of the target’s total voting rights within six months.

 In order to calculate the percentage limits above, ‘voting rights’ acquired or held by the responsible person(s) (directly or indirectly, acting on its own or in cooperation with other persons acting for its account or in concert with it) have been defined to include voting rights which are acquired or held under a contract for the constitution of pledge, usufruct, custody or management of securities, provided that their holder can exercise such rights at its discretion.
 In order to calculate the aforementioned limits, the total voting rights are taken into account, the exercise of which is not prohibited according to the legislation relating to the purchase of a company’s own shares (eg, where a company buys its own shares, the voting rights attached to those shares are not calculated for the determination of the threshold to submit a takeover bid).

 If a person is obliged to submit a mandatory takeover bid, it must inform both the Hellenic Capital Market Commission and the target’s board of directors in writing of the intended bid before any public announcement is issued (Article 10 of Law 3461/2006).